 Cold air and draughts can come in around window panes.
 By adding curtains, blinds or shutters, and closing them when the weather is cold, you can help stop the cold air coming into a room.

 If you go for curtains, the heavier the curtain, the better it's insulating effect.
-In general lined curtains offer greater insulation that non-lined.
+In general, lined curtains offer greater insulation than non-lined and we also offer a range of thermal curtains.
 We love these thick, chenille curtains (pictured) for a stylish design that is thick enough to protect you against cold and draughts from windows.

 Preparing in advance - getting a house ready for freezing weather

 Cold weather can cause all sorts of issues both inside and outside your home.
 But by preparing for the cold snap in advance, you can make sure that you stay comfy and warm, as well as protect your property from damage.
 Ensuring that your home is properly insulated will help to keep your family stay snug all winter and could keep your energy costs down.
 Below are some of our suggestions for ways to effectively prepare your home for cold weather.

 Most of us rely heavily on our central heating.
 An annual service is a good idea to make sure that the system is working as efficiently as possible, and will reduce the chance of it breaking down.
 Book it in before the weather gets too bad.

 Thermostats and central heating controls are an effective way to manage the temperature in your house.
 We have a range of digital, analogue and smart thermostats, timers and controls to choose from.

 Having a Smart thermostat in your home will help you to manage the temperature in your home most effectively.
 Smart thermostats allow you to remotely control your central heating via an app on your smartphone.
 For more information on what smart thermostats do and how they can help you manage your heating, read our Buyer's guide to a smart home.